 - New Zealand businesses will also be required to directly or indirectly comply with disclosure requirements

 Modern Slavery still exists and affects people of any age, gender or race.
 Modern Slavery comes in many forms, from forced labour to debt bondage to child slavery and affects people and communities.
 The United Nations (UN) Global Compact Network in Australia estimates that 45.8 million are affected around the world with 66.4% of modern slaves being from the Asia-Pacific region, which includes Australia and New Zealand.

 In 2015, the United Kingdom introduced the UK Modern Slavery Act (MSA) 2015 which was the first of its kind in Europe, and one of the first in the world, to specifically address slavery and trafficking in the 21st century.
 The UK Modern Slavery Act applies to companies turning over £36 million, capturing around 19,000 businesses.

 In June 2018, the first Modern Slavery Bill was assented in NSW.
 In June 2019, the NSW Modern Slavery Act, Amendment Bill and draft Regulations have been referred to the Legislative Council Standing Committee on Social Issues for inquiry and report.
 The NSW Act’s commencement date will be determined following the government’s consideration of and response to the Committee’s recommendations.
+The Committee is expected to table the final report on 27 March 2020.
 The Commonwealth Modern Slavery Bill was passed by both houses of parliament on the 29th of November 2018.